-You can easily delete the MySQL DB Instance from the Amazon RDS console.
+You can easily delete the MySQL DB instance from the Amazon RDS console.
 It is a best practice to delete instances that you are no longer using so that you don’t keep getting charged for them.

 b.
 You are asked to create a final snapshot and to confirm the deletion.
-For our example, do not create a final snapshot, acknowledge that you want to delete the instance, and then click Delete.
+For our example, do not create a final snapshot, acknowledge that you want to delete the instance, and then choose Delete.

-Note: Deleting your DB Instance may take a few minutes
+Note: Deleting your DB instance may take a few minutes

-You have created, connected to, and deleted a MySQL Database Instance with Amazon RDS.
+You have created, connected to, and deleted a MySQL database instance with Amazon RDS.
 Amazon RDS makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity while managing time-consuming database administration tasks, freeing you up to focus on your applications and business.